-Above all, I’m known for suggesting that our thinking should start with goals rather than emotional excitement about technologies, and that this requires some serious effort, because every technology salesperson wants us to do the opposite: first, get excited about a technology, then try to come with a goal that could justify it.
+Above all, I hope I’m known for suggesting that our thinking should start with goals rather than emotional excitement about technologies, and that this requires some serious effort, because every technology salesperson wants us to do the opposite: first, get excited about a technology, then try to come with a goal that could justify it.
 As soon as “innovation” becomes a goal in itself rather than a tool, we are headed down that slippery slope.

-Or, if you prefer, a mobility or access advocate.
+Or, if you prefer, an access advocate.

 Never, ever link to something based only on the headline!
 Headlines express the attitudes of the publication, not the writer.
 (I am slapping my own wrist as I write this, because I’ve been guilty too.)

 … which is not to criticize emotional attachments.
 I have them too about many things.
 As always, I am describing myself, not judging you!

 This assumption about financial interest also gets projected onto me sometimes, so for the record: I have no financial link with any bus manufacturer, bus operating company, etc.

 … though if yours are, that’s wonderful!
 As always, I am describing myself, not judging you!